What is Single Session Therapy?

 - Personal strengths: everyone has the capability to overcome challenges and difficulties.
 By recognizing and utilizing one’s own unique skills and resources, individuals can find effective solutions that work for them.
 It is important to trust in one’s own abilities and instincts when facing obstacles.

 - Timing: providing prompt assistance allows individuals to promptly make necessary adjustments, which can increase motivation.
 The availability of a professional at all times can provide reassurance and support.

 - Focus: the session focuses on the current situation, on a single issue; what is going on right now? what does the client want to get out of the session?
 The focus is on what the clients can and wants to do right now, not on in-depth (self) research.

-Trust in the ability of people to deal with difficulties themselves is central to SST.
-The role of the coach is mainly to help the client to use his or her own skills, talents, relevant experiences, strengths and resources.
-The coach is one of these resources that is called upon by the client.
-This can be done once or more often.
-The control lies with the client.
+The therapist’s role is mainly to help the client use their own skills, talents, relevant experiences, strengths, and resources to address a current issue.
+The therapist is one of the resources that the client can call upon, but the control lies with the client.

-The exact outcome depends on the situation, the question, and the client’s wishes.
-Sometimes a different perspective will help the client to move on.
-In other cases, this may be a practical plan the first step of which is practised in the session.
+The goal is to help the client get back on track so that they can continue on their own with a sense of relief and more hope.
+The outcome of the session depends on the situation, the question, and the client’s wishes.
+Sometimes a different perspective will help the client move on, while other times a practical plan will be developed with the first step being practiced in the session.

-Single Session Therapy was first named in 1990 by Dr. Moshe Talmon in his book “Single Session Therapy: Maximising the Effect of the First (and often Only) Therapeutic Encounter”.
+Single Session Therapy (SST) is a form of therapy that is focused on maximizing the effects of the first and often only therapeutic encounter.
+The concept of SST was first named in 1990 by Dr. Moshe Talmon in his book “Single Session Therapy: Maximizing the Effect of the First (and often Only) Therapeutic Encounter.”